This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Non-pharmacological therapies are ways to decrease pain in addition to medicine.
+Non-pharmacological therapies are ways to decrease pain without medicine.
 Your healthcare provider will help you choose therapies that are right for you.
 Your provider will explain the advantages for each treatment and which may work best for the cause of your pain.
-Each person may respond to these therapies differently.
+Non-pharmacological therapies may help decrease your pain or give you more control over your pain.
+This can improve your quality of life.

 - Your pain does not get better, or you have new pain.